CCrocilla/parkland/README.md

 - ### *__Dashboard__*:
 #### The Dashboard has been structured in an easy and user-friendly way with 8 main pages divided in 4 Sections (My Parkland, My Profile, My Bookings, My Feedback).
 #### The Dashboard shows the logo of the website on the top left and a Hamburger Menu that toggles the opening and closing of a side nav bar.
-#### All the forms have been realized with Crispy Forms of Django and Crispy bootstrapp (For Details please visit the link: https://pypi.org/project/crispy-bootstrap5/)
+#### All the forms have been realized with Crispy Forms of Django and Crispy bootstrapp (Details can be found in the following link: https://pypi.org/project/crispy-bootstrap5/)
 #### The Dashboard shows also the Logout Button on the top right allowing the user to easily exit the website.

 #### Depending on the device used (laptop, desktop, tablet or smartphone) the sidebar opens and closes automatically allowing the user to select different options from the hamburger menu and/or have a full visual of the page for a highly responsive rendering.